SixSq/old.sixsq.github.com/_solutions/nuvlacity/b_nuvlacity-solution-edge-of-network.md

 Satellite communications bring connectivity to customers in rural and remote areas who cannot obtain internet access from a terrestrial provider.
 This gives satellite companies a huge opportunity to deliver add-on service applications to these locations.
 The problem is how to deliver, maintain and support these applications securely and within a reasonable budget.

-The NuvlaBox provides users of satellite connectivity and service providers with an affordable platform to host and support applications over a satellite link, drastically **reducing operational costs** yet at the same time improving service to the end user.
+NuvlaCity solutions provide users of satellite connectivity and service providers with an affordable platform to host and support applications over a satellite link, drastically **reducing operational costs** yet at the same time improving service to the end user.

 To find out more, get in touch with the SixSq team.